Residential Evictions

 Landlord-Tenant Law FAQs

 Tacoma Measure One (a/k/a the Landlord Fairness Code) is open to different interpretations and not easy to quickly summarize.
-Tacoma residential landlords should consult with an attorney before taking any action, including service an initial eviction notice.
+Tacoma residential landlords should consult with an attorney before taking any action, including serving an initial eviction notice.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.